-In August 2011, the Organization entered into a contract with a third party to provide evaluation services.
-The initial term of the contract is August 1, 2011 through December 31, 2012, with an optional one-year extension.
-The amount of the contract totals \$22,510.
+In December 2012, the Organization entered into a contract with a third party to provide marketing and public relations services.
+The initial term of the contract is January 2013 through December 2014, with an optional one-year extension.
+The contract amount will not exceed \$160,000.